Introduction

 How are Respect Game apps transforming Optimism Fractal?
 Enjoy a collaborative builder-empowering Respect Game, then explore an introduction to ORDAO - a new app proposed as the next generation of Optimism Fractal software 📱🍎🌱

-You can watch Dan started talking about ORDAO here and see Tadas’ presentation, followed by a thoughtful community discussion.
+You can watch Dan start talking about ORDAO here and see Tadas’ detailed presentation, followed by a thoughtful community discussion.

 EF 108: Optimistic Respect-based Executive Contract